-We have audited the financial statements of The Oklahoma Caring Foundation Inc., (the Organization), which comprise the statements of financial position as of December 31, 2022 and 2021, and the related statements of activities and changes in net assets, and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization at December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+We have audited the financial statements of The Oklahoma Caring Foundation Inc. (the Organization), which comprise the Statements of Financial Position as of December 31, 2023 and 2022, and the related Statements of Activities and Changes in Net Assets, and Statements of Cash Flows for the years then ended, and the related notes (collectively referred to as the "financial statements").

+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization at December 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.